 As mentioned, the mean value of Cv for sound features in the Cinemetrics database is 1.14.
 The correlation between the actual experimental values from the Cinemetrics database and the theoretical Normal distribution given by R2 is 0.97, which is very good.

 Now, the general shape of the distribution of Cv suggests to me that mostly film-makers are unconsciously working for some sort of standard mix of long and short shots in their scene dissection, but don’t always quite hit it.
-However, there are also some who want to put in extra long takes beyond the normal mixture of lengths, and they are represented in the vestigial right tail of the graph above, which departs slightly from normality.
-The number of these film-makers is small, but who they are is important.
-I list the films with Cv greater than 1.9 in chronological order:
+However, there are also some who want to put in extra long takes beyond the normal mixture of lengths, and they are represented in the vestigial right tail of the graph above,

 The Front Page (1931)